charmed-kubernetes/bundle/fragments/k8s/core/README.md

 - Etcd (distributed key value store)
      - One node for basic functionality.

+This bundle is suitable for development and testing purposes.
+For a more robust, scaled-out cluster, deploy the [canonical-kubernetes](https://jujucharms.com/canonical-kubernetes) bundle via `conjure-up canonical-kubernetes`.

 # Usage

-Installation has been automated via [conjure-up](http://conjure-up.io/):
+Installation has been automated via [conjure-up](https://conjure-up.io/):

     sudo snap install conjure-up --classic
-    conjure-up canonical-kubernetes
+    conjure-up kubernetes-core

-Conjure will prompt you for deployment options (AWS, GCE, Azure, etc.) and credentials.
+Conjure-up will prompt you for deployment options (AWS, GCE, Azure, etc.) and credentials.

-This bundle is for multi-node deployments, for individual deployments for developers, use the smaller [kubernetes-core](http://jujucharms.com/kubernetes-core) bundle via `conjure-up kubernetes-core`.

 ## Proxy configuration